Davante Adams Throws Shade At Packer Organization For Ruling Him Out In Upcoming Game

 Green Bay officially listed Adams as questionable last week, as he was very limited in practices and workouts.
 Fans were hopeful about his return prior to the team’s game against the New Orleans Saints, as it was confirmed that Adams was working out a few hours before kickoff, but later was deemed unable to compete.

 Adams is not the only player on the Packers to voice their frustration about being held out of games against their will due to a past injury.
-Right tackle Billy Turner endured knee problems during training camp, and felt he was ready to play during Week 2.
+Right tackle Billy Turner endured knee problems during training camp and felt he was ready to play during Week 2.
 Despite the fact that he suited up for the competition, he did not see any playing time.
-Afterwards, when he was questioned as to why he didn’t get in, Turner stated that the question should be directed towards those who made the decision.
+Afterward, when he was questioned why he didn’t get in, Turner stated that the question should be directed toward those who made the decision.

 “You gotta ask the coaching staff and the medical staff about that,” he remarked.